gocd/docs.go.cd/developer/writing_go_plugins/notification/version_1_0/stage_status_notification.md

 ### Response - From the plugin

 ***Expected response body***: The plugin is expected to send a response, which contains a status ("success" or "failure"), and a list of error messages.
 This represents whether it could consume the notification.

+Note: If plugin responds with error messages Go Server shows those in "server health messages".

 ***Example response***: